redss/SimpleValueObjects/readme.md

 ## Generating hash codes

-Sometimes you'll need to generate a hash code by hand, e.g. when extending `EquitableObject` or `ComparableObject`.
+Sometimes you'll need to generate a hash code by hand, e.g. when extending `ValueObject` or `ComparableObject`.
 If you just want to generate a hash from a bunch of different values, you can use `HashCodeCalculator.CalculateFromValues` method.

 _Remember, that when to Value Objects are equal, their hash code should also be equal._